 The easiest and quickest way to order a transcript is to submit the request through online services.
 You can also complete a transcript request form and mail it to the address on the form or scan and email it to email@example.com.
 If you prefer to fax the form to us, you can do so via standard fax to (617) 495-3662.
 All requests must be made via online services or by using the transcript request form.
 Telephone and email requests are not accepted.

-Transcript requests are typically processed within two business days from the date of receipt.
-However, it can take three to four business days or longer to process requests during busy periods.
+Transcript requests are processed within seven to ten business days from the date of receipt.
 Submit your requests as early as possible, particularly if you have a deadline.

 There is no charge for transcripts.
 Academic Services reserves the right to limit the number of transcripts issued per request.

 The transcript is your complete, official Division of Continuing Education academic record.
 It includes all credit and noncredit courses you have taken at the Harvard Extension School and Harvard Summer School, your grades, and withdrawal and disciplinary notations.
 Transcripts for degree and diploma candidates also include relevant degree and diploma information.
 Professional certificates are noted on transcripts.
 However, Division of Continuing Education professional development programs do not appear on transcripts.

 Official transcripts are embossed and signed by the Registrar.
 They may be sent directly to third parties or to students in sealed, signed envelopes for delivery to third parties.
 Student copies are unofficial and are neither embossed nor signed.
 They are marked “Issued to Student” and sent directly to the student.

 Official transcripts are not issued to third parties for any students who have not met their financial and library obligations to Harvard University.
 Unofficial transcripts are issued directly to these students.